-Lichens are familiar sights in many landscape settings, even to those who don’t know whether the colorful patchwork is animal, plant or even nonbiotic in nature.
+Lichen species are a familiar sight in many landscape settings, even to those who don’t know whether the colorful patchwork is animal, plant or even abiotic in nature.
 Actually, a lichen is a symbiotic relationship between two organisms: a fungi and an algae or cyanobacteria, notes University of New Hampshire Cooperative Extension.
-Lichens frequently grow on trees, almost always in a way that doesn’t harm the host plant, according to University of Georgia Extension.
+Lichens frequently grow on trees and other plants, almost always in a way that doesn’t harm the host plant, according to University of Georgia Extension.
 Lichens can also be found growing on rocks, windows, tortoises and mailboxes, and in just about every environment on the planet.

-“Symbiosis” in common parlance is often equated with “mutualism,” a mutually beneficial relationship between two organisms.
-Actually, mutualism is but one variety of symbiosis, which is an umbrella term encompassing all kinds of interactions between unrelated species.
+Symbiosis in common parlance is often equated with mutualism - a mutually beneficial relationship between two organisms.
+Actually, mutualism is but one variety of symbiosis, which is an umbrella term encompassing many kinds of close interactions between unrelated species.
 In most cases, the basic kind of symbiosis existing between trees and lichens is one of commensalism, in which one organism benefits from the association and the other is neither positively nor adversely affected.

 Though the vast majority of lichen-tree relationships involve no harm to the tree, the host can be damaged is some situations.
-Some tree-infesting insects lay their eggs in arboreal lichens, thus proliferating a pest destructive to the tree.
-One species of North American algae that damages leafs and twigs of certain trees and shrubs partners with fungus to form lichen.
+Some tree-infesting insects lay their eggs in arboreal lichen species, thus proliferating a pest destructive to the tree.
+One species of North American algae that damages leafs and twigs of certain trees and shrubs partners with fungus to form a lichen.